terjanq/google-reported-issue/README.md

 # Improper parameter sanitization

 ## Prolog
 I recently discovered that `site-key` parameter in `Google reCAPTCHA` application is improperly verified and then sanitized.
 Therefore it allows an attacker to insert any `JavasSript` code onto `https://google.com/recaptcha` domain and thus use it to bypass `Content Security Policy` on the website using `Google reCAPTCHA` authentication tool.
-I also believe that there is a high risk of `XSS Injection` possibility due to my finding.
+I also believe that there is a high risk of `XSS Injection` due to my finding.

 ## Documentation
 From the [docummentation](https://developers.google.com/recaptcha/docs/invisible) we can read that `api.js` file allows three parameters to be provided: